MikeTheBig/spec-test/README.md

 ```

 ## Notes
-- The `data/stocks.ts` file contains the mocked dataset; replace it with an API call if you want real data.
+- The `data/stocks.ts` file contains the mocked dataset.
 - Site is responsive and accessible with semantic table markup.